econya/less_curse/README.md

 Always one widget is focused.

-The screen can handle global keyboard input (shortcuts).
+The screen can handle global keyboard input (shortcuts, in LessCurse#actions).
 Currently, the TAB key is used to switch the focus of widgets.
 CTRL_Q will quit the application.

 ### Widgets

-All (three) widgets inherit from `LessCurse::Widgets::Base` and provide following methods:
+All (three... :)) widgets inherit from `LessCurse::Widgets::Base` and provide following methods:

   - `new(title: "Shows on top", data: "Shows somewhere")` [creates instance]
   - `set_default_actions` [populates the @action map (keys to lambdas)]